ThiagoFontes/dart_packages/logarithm_big_int/README.md

 A way to calculate logarithm with a bigInt value given a the base also in bigInt, note that the returned value will be also a bigInt so the decimal values will be lost.

-To use this package, run `dart pub add password_entropy` to add as a dependency in your pubspec.yaml file or `flutter pub add password_entropy` on a flutter project.
+To use this package, run `dart pub add logarithm_big_int` to add as a dependency in your pubspec.yaml file or `flutter pub add logarithm_big_int` on a flutter project.

 ## Example